-Lawn Bowls is an inclusive sport and with the increased number of inquiries from players how to get classified and classifications, so these players can enter into events that is played in Queensland or even represent the state (Multi Disability Champs, Bowls Australia – Australian Open, represent Queensland at the Disability Sports Australia Championships).
-This is a good opportunity and worthwhile having information on this page about the process to be classified and also classification.
+Lawn Bowls is an inclusive sport and with the increased number of inquiries from players how to get classified and different classifications, so these players can enter into the Queensland Multi Disability Championships, Australian Open or even represent Queensland at the Australian Para Nationals.

 See more information below regarding the process and click on the links for more information about the procedure and process.
-If you wish to seek more information about the process please contact Sporting Wheelies and Disabled Association.
+If you wish to seek more information about the process, please contact Bowls Queensland.

 Lawn Bowls Classification System